zrefai/Analyzer/README.md

 ## output(predictions, data_frame)

 output will take the predictions and the dataframe generated from data_load to create a formatted output.
 The cuisine types of each predicted recipe is used to genereate a prediction on the type of cuisine the user given ingredients follow.
 The data from predictions and the dataframe output a predicted cuisine type, the closest 5 recipes, and their similarity scores.

+## Tests

+-  test_data_load: tests if data was loaded into data frame properply
+-  test_data_process: tests if the data was processes correctly as a tagged document data structure
+-  test_build_model: tests if the model was generated and if the file exists after saving
+-  test_build_predictions: tests if the predictions was generated properly